-In the classroom, I lead students to think critically about music’s place in culture, and the intersections between musical thought, performance, technologies, and ideologies.
-I am committed to fostering students’ expertise and original scholarship through student-led seminars and self-directed research, always with a strong commitment to fostering an inclusive learning environment that values the diversity of students’ and authors’ identities.
+In the classroom, I lead students to think critically about music’s place in culture, and the intersections between musical thought, performance, technologies, and ideology.
+I am committed to fostering students’ expertise and original scholarship through student-led seminars and self-directed research, and to creating an inclusive learning environment that values the diversity of students’ and authors’ identities.
 My courses place a high emphasis on writing as process and craft, and involve intermediate peer and instructor feedback in the service of extensive revision, and my pedagogy emphasizes performance: musical performance by students in addition to listening, and practice performing the scholarly crafts of research, thinking, analyzing, and writing.
 In evaluations, students have praised my organization and feedback, and observers have commented on my courses’ intellectual rigor, accessibility, and dynamic discussions.

 I hope that after taking my courses, students have improved their knowledge and skills in writing and analysis.
 But more importantly, I want them to recognize that music is not merely entertainment but shapes and is shaped by culture and identity, and to have the confidence to bring their own authentic voices and experiences into the fields in which they work and study.

 I am happy to share copies of my syllabi and student evaluations upon request.